 Initially, the way to mix the fuel with air was through a carburetor, patented in 1872.
 With the updated needs of catalytic converters, carburetors were no longer efficient.
 Today, we use fuel injection, and there are two main ways to make this mixture happen in an internal combustion engine – direct injection or port injection.

-Fleet 101 with Work Truck: Direct vs. Port Injection
+Fleet 101 with Work Truck: Direct Injnection Engine vs. Port Fuel Injection Engine

-Direct injection has been around for quite some time, used in fighter aircraft in World War II.
+Direct injection engines have been around for quite some time, used in fighter aircraft in World War II.
 It is the fuel delivery method where fuel is injected directly into the combustion chamber.

-“With direct injection, the fuel is atomized by the extreme pressure used to inject it – up to 2,200 pounds per square inch (psi) on the all-new 6.6L V-8 gas engines offered on the 2020 Chevrolet Silverado HD,” explained Mike Kociba, assistant chief engineer of Small Block engines for General Motors.
+“With a direct injection engine, the fuel is atomized by the extreme pressure used to inject it – up to 2,200 pounds per square inch (psi) on the all-new 6.6L V-8 gas engines offered on the 2020 Chevrolet Silverado HD,” explained Mike Kociba, assistant chief engineer of Small Block engines for General Motors.

 Port fuel injection has been around since the 1980s and means that fuel is delivered to the engine directly into the intake manifold or cylinder head.
 Fuel is sprayed on the valve, which then uses the heat from the valve to further atomize the fuel.